Research

 DIRECT researchers are examining how economic incentives and cognitive biases influence individual and community-level energy decisions.

-This ongoing collaboration investigates awareness of mental and physical health effects caused by changing environmental contexts and explores resilience-building communication techniques.
+This ongoing collaboration investigates awareness of the mental and physical health outcomes caused by changing environmental contexts and explores resilience-building communication techniques.